 The examples will be a simple hello world with one driver and one worker.
-The only requirement of the package is ipsframework and we are using the specific version v0.2.0.
-It can be simply installed with python -m pip install git+https://github.com/HPC-SimTools/IPS-framework.git@v0.2.0 helloworld hello_driver.py hello_worker.py setup.py '''
+The only requirement of the package is ipsframework and we are using the specific version v0.2.1.
+The ipsframework should be automatically installed from pypi when install ipsexamples but you can manually install it from pypi with python -m pip install ipsframework==0.2.1